NVIDIA/NeMo-Guardrails/docs/user_guides/configuration-guide.md

 - `self_check_facts`: check the facts from the bot response against the provided evidence;
 - `self_check_input`: check if the input from the user should be allowed;
 - `self_check_output`: check if bot response should be allowed;
-- `check_hallucination`: check if the bot response is a hallucination.
+- `self_check_hallucination`: check if the bot response is a hallucination.

 You can check the default prompts in the [prompts](../../nemoguardrails/llm/prompts) folder.